-- Organisational Design: It is a step-by-step methodology which identifies disfunctional aspects of work flow, procedure, structures & rhythems. - Span Management: It refers to a way in which activities can be grouped.
+- Organisational Design: It is a step-by-step methodology which identifies disfunctional aspects of work flow, procedure, structures & rhythems. - Span of management: It refers to ways in which activities can be grouped. - Organisational Structure: It provides the mechanisms for the distribution authority and responsibility.